 Dissolving a marriage would be a complicated process in the best of times.
 When emotions are raw, it is no wonder couples often have trouble agreeing on issues like property division and child custody.
 When a couple files for divorce before they resolve all the relevant issues, they have a contested divorce.

 Contested divorces can be high conflict, but they do not have to be.
 If you are divorcing but have not settled all the details yet, contact a Kernersville contested divorce lawyer at Apple Payne Law.
-Our divorce attorneys can help you negotiate outstanding issues with your spouse, and if a resolution is not possible, advocate for you in court.
+Our divorce attorneys are dedicated to helping families navigate life’s important decisions, and we can help you negotiate outstanding issues with your spouse, and if a resolution is not possible, advocate for you in court.

 Almost any issue a couple cannot agree on can lead to a contested divorce.
 The most frequently contested issues are property division, child custody, and spousal support/alimony.
 Even just one sticking point, such as who keeps the piano or which parent a child will spend their birthday with, could move an uncontested divorce into contested territory.

 Everyone benefits when a couple resolves these issues as amicably as possible.
 A Kernersville contested divorce attorney will speak with a spouse about what they hope to gain in the divorce and what they are willing to give up.
 The attorneys for both spouses can then negotiate to resolve the outstanding issues in accordance with the applicable law.